-In the Parent-Toddler class, parents and their young children have weekly opportunities to learn from each other and from a lead teacher.
-Freedom, discovery and spontaneity are at the root of the activities, and early socialization skills are nurtured with warmth and understanding.
+Parent-Toddlers are 18 to 24 months old in September.
+In this class, parents and their young children have weekly opportunities to learn from each other and from a lead teacher.
+On Tuesday mornings from 9 to 11:00, Freedom, discovery and spontaneity are at the root of the activities, and early socialization skills are nurtured with warmth and understanding.
 The teacher has a keen understanding of the developmental needs of young children and encourages exploration and play as the primary means of engaging a child’s enthusiasm for learning.
 Parents have opportunities to discuss topics of interest with each other and with the teacher, creating bonds that will last through their years at Garrison Forest.

 The Twos Program, for children who turn two by September 1, meets 5 mornings a week; Mondays, Wednesdays and Fridays; or Tuesday and Thursday mornings from 8:30 a.m. until 11:45 a.m.

 In the Garrison Forest Preschool Twos classroom, our teachers nurture each child’s developing personality and interests.
 They provide numerous opportunities for exploration and discovery, guiding the transition from solitary and parallel play to cooperative play.
 The classroom is a secure, stimulating and caring community where the children are supported in their quests to try new activities and experiences and helped to comfortably follow routines with increased independence and responsibility.